-Applicants admitted to the Impact 360 Master’s program will earn an MA as they group in Spiritual Formation and Servant Leadership.
+Applicants admitted to the Impact 360 Master’s program will earn an M.A. in Leadership through North Greenville University with two tracks in Spiritual Formation and Servant Leadership.

 The two-year cost of the program, not including books, is $11,000.
 Although it is not a guarantee, many applicants will qualify for a lower tuition schedule depending on the quality of their application materials and interviews.

 Master’s students are paid for their graduate assistantship at the Institute which is worth approximately $24,000 ($12,000 annually for two years).